 >> I like to keep all the gross things together. <<

-- Cloth Wipes: obvious to some, and less to others.
-If we’ve used cloth wipes this week, they get tossed into the wet bag for laundry day.
+- Cloth Wipes: obvious to some, and less to others, but my stash of cloth wipes is always being washed with my cloth diapers.
 Sometimes I use cloth wipes for bums, other times for noses; regardless, it all goes in for a deep hot wash.

 - Face Clothes: Between a nightly scrub down, and a scrub after each meal, wash clothes find their way straight into my wet bag ready to be cleaned up on wash day.
 No need to let the stank happen.